What are “Quality Early Childhood Programs?”

 Is This the Right Place for My Child?

-NH has a voluntary quality rating system for licensed child care providers: Licensed; Licensed Plus; and Accreditation (accredited programs).
+NH has a voluntary quality rating system for licensed child care providers.
+NH currently has three designations for quality child care: Licensed; Licensed Plus; and Accreditation (accredited programs).
 Families can use this information to inform their choices for quality child care.

 How to Report a Concern about a Child Care Provider